lhcb/glossary/glossary/S.md

 Originally designed for precise luminosity measurements, SMOG injections are also used for specific data takings, allowing LHCb to be operated in fixed target mode.

+## S-ODIN {#S_ODIN}

+A [TFC]{#TFC} readout supervisor module responsible for generating the necessary information and commands, see [LHCb Trigger and Online TDR](https://cds.cern.ch/record/1701361/files/LHCB-TDR-016.pdf) and [ODIN](#ODIN).

+## SOL40

+Multiple interface board that connect the front-end and back-end readout electronics of the subdetector to the [S-ODIN]{#S_ODIN} with a set of 3.2 Gb/s high-speed bi-directional optical links, see [LHCb Trigger and Online TDR](https://cds.cern.ch/record/1701361/files/LHCB-TDR-016.pdf).

 ## SPD: Scintillating Pad Detector {#SPD}

 The SPD consists of scintillating pads and is placed before the «PS».